GlassTomeGames/GlassTomeGames.github.io/_drafts/the-numbers-behind-tlr.md

 <img src="{{ site.baseurl }}/assets/images/posts/4/biomes.png" class="wrap-right">

 In addition to our three resources, TLR has three different biomes to explore.
-Each has their own set of rules governing how the player's resources change.
+Each has its own set of rules governing how the player's resources change.
 Forests provide the player with more food but fewer weapons.
 The wastelands provide very few resources but are generally low-risk.
 And the cities provide high resources, but have a high chance of dangerous conflicts.

 Balancing around the biomes is also tricky.
 We want to encourage the player to move strategically between biomes.
 One way in which we do this is by restricting conflicts to occur only in specific biomes, meaning the player will need to explore to uncover more of the story.
 Additionally, explored tiles don't give any new resources/conflicts so that the player must keep moving.
-But we will need to think hard about how the different dynamics in each biome can be combined together to give well-balanced meaningful gameplay.
+But we will need to think hard about how the different dynamics in each biome can be combined to give well-balanced meaningful gameplay.

 # Conclusion